Wesss/deprecated/README.md

 # personal-restaurant-game
-A parody restaurant managing game inspired by games like diner-dash.
+Personal-restaurant-game is a parody restaurant managing game inspired by games like diner-dash.
 It is to be made for individuals and those they know, ultimately to make fun of them.

 In order to compile, the following repositories need to be cloned and made aware by Maven.